-The first semester of this course focuses on the history and culture of the Bible as well as the development of the early church as it is recorded in the Book of Acts.
+This course focuses on the history and culture of the Bible as well as the development of the early church as it is recorded in the Book of Acts.
 2nd Semester is a sweeping survey of significant eras, events and individuals within Christianity during the past two millenniums, and how the SDA church came into existence in this time.